RENEE MONTAGNE, HOST:

 KENYON: Well, strong language, but there is a grain of truth in what he says.
 This definitely has turned from a peaceful act of civil disobedience into a general anti-government rally.
 And there's no question that the opposition has latched onto the protest as a chance to raise its admittedly very low profile.
 But there is a lot more to it than that.
 This violent police crackdown seems to have struck a nerve with a large swath of Turks.

 They've grown unhappy with Erdogan's my way or the highway governing style on a whole bunch of issues - restrictions on alcohol, abortion, public displays of affection, how many children you should have.
 The government has been imposing conservative views and alarmed a large swath of Turks who are, for the most part, happy living in a tolerant society that is a Muslim majority.
-A number of protestors told me they voted for Erdogan but they want to send him a message he's going too far.
+A number of protesters told me they voted for Erdogan but they want to send him a message he's going too far.

 WERTHEIMER: So this is deeper than the secular opposition to Erdogan?